-Concrete is a great foundation tool, and as such, most basements or exterior walls tend to have concrete wall or a brick wall.
+Concrete is a great foundation tool, and as such, most basements or exterior walls tend to have a concrete wall or a brick wall.
 The only problem with this is:

 Outside walls need to be beautifIed since it’s what people will see first when they visit your home.
-But as time goes by, painted walls gets old and dull so it needs to be repainted.
+But as time goes by, painted walls get old and dull so it needs to be repainted.
 There are a lot of great outdoor concrete wall paint ideas.

 Painting concrete block walls outside can get very exciting since you get to experience the ambiance the outside environment gives.

 Masonry paint (also called elastomeric paint or elastomeric wall coating) is a good choice for concrete painting because it contains binders that contract and expand with the concrete.

 Any high-quality paint can be applied over Block Fill primer, but certain types perform better over time.
 The absolute best for exterior use is Elastomeric paint.
 This finish can outlast normal paint 2—1.
 The next best choice is 100% Acrylic semi-gloss or satin sheen paint.
 Interior surfaces can receive any sheen to match your décor.

 Acrylic paints will outlast standard oil base finishes when used on the exterior.

 When it comes to the best paint for exterior brick walls, our experts would recommend Emperor Masonry Paint.
 It contains the latest nano-technology that creates a super hydrophobic coating on masonry.
 Which allows it to completely repel water while remaining completely breathable.
 You get to see the real difference in painting exterior brick before and after.

 Can I Paint Directly On the Concrete Wall?